QLAC Qualified Longevity Annuity Contract

 Q. Can I have more than one QLAC or longevity income annuity?

 Yes.
-There are advantages to splitting QLACs or longevity annuities with different insurance companies and different income start dates or features.
-This can be a way to have income phase in at various start points or to position yourself to take advantage of us interest rate increases.
-Talk to us for more information.
+There are advantages to splitting QLACs or longevity annuities with different insurance companies and different income start dates.
+This can be a way to have income phase in at various points in time or to take advantage of interest rate changes.
+Call an annuity expert at 800-872-6684 for more information.

 Q. What death benefit options are available with a QLAC?

-All QLACs offer an optional “Return of Premium” feature, which must be selected at issue.
+QLACs offer an optional “Cash Refund” feature, which must be selected at issue.
 This means that if you die before your annuity payments begin, your beneficiary receives a refund of the initial premium amount.
+If you die before you receive your premium payment back in full, your beneficiaries would receive the remaining balance.

 Q. What payout options are available with a QLAC?

 Your payout options are limited to the following - Single Life Only, Single Life with Cash Refund, Joint Life Only and Joint Life with Cash Refund.
-“Life Only” means that if you pass away after payments have begun, there will be no payments made to your beneficiaries.
-“Cash Refund” means that if you die after payments have begun, your beneficiaries receive a lump sum return of your premium less any payments already made to you.
+“Life Only” means once you pass away, payments end regardless of how much you've been paid.
+“Cash Refund” means that your premium will be returned to you either by you living long enough to receive it through your monthly QLAC payments, or if you die before that happens, your beneficiaries received the unpaid portion of your premium.

 Q. How do I buy a QLAC?

-Since QLACs have not been around very long, insurance companies are just rolling out products, and a contract must be designed and designated as a QLAC to qualify.
+Since QLACs have not been around very long, insurance companies are still rolling out products and a contract must be designed and designated as a QLAC to qualify.
 It’s important to make sure your purchase meets all the QLAC requirements so you get the favorable IRS tax treatment.
 You can find the most comprehensive selection of QLACs on this website.

 Q. What fees are there on QLACs?

 There are no fees on QLACs.
-That is one of their attractions – they are straightforward, relatively easy to understand and entail no upfront or ongoing commissions or administrative fees.
+That is one of their attractions – they are straightforward, relatively easy to understand and entail no upfront or ongoing administrative fees.

-Q. What is the maximum QLAC purchase age for annuitant and joint annuitant?
+Q. What is the maximum age I can buy a QLAC?

-It varies by company but a common restriction is that annuitants cannot be older than 83 and joint annuitants cannot be older than 90.
+It varies by company, but a common restriction is that primary annuitants cannot be older than 83 and joint annuitants cannot be older than 90.

 No. RMDs do not apply to Roth IRAs and inherited IRAs cannot be treated as QLACs.